 The best travel writing brings together a fluent mix of information, insights and experience or impressions.
 Add a sense of curiosity, of humor and of humanism and we’ll follow you anywhere.
 This is true whether writing about sights, art, food, places, people, culture, history, a point of view or one’s own travels.

 Writers, photographers and videographers who share that view are welcome to submit material for consideration for publication on France Revisited, the web magazine for savvy readers and experienced travelers.
-Payment generally varies from $15 to $25 and from coffee to lunch.
+Payment generally varies from coffee to lunch or occasionally from $5 to $20 depending on advertising incoming in given month.

 We are less interested in your prior publications than in your passion for and/or knowledge of your subject, whether you are a professional or amateur writer/journalist/photographer/videographer.